SapienzaNLP/zebra/README.md

 ```

 All the datasets in the `data/datasets` folder already match this format. \
-For convenience, we provide a script to parse a dataset in the desired format: `zebra/data/parse_dataset.py`.
+For convenience, we provide a script to parse a dataset in the desired format: `scripts/data/parse_dataset.py`.

 ### Retriever Training

+Our retriever model can be found at the link in the [Models](#models) section.
 We trained our retriever on the CSQA dataset [(Talmor et. al 2019)](https://aclanthology.org/N19-1421/).
 In particular, we format both the training and validation datasets as follows:

 ```jsonl